Aligning expectations means managing resilience

 Similar fears have been raised about content data networks.
 The most recent outage had a wide damage radius and was described in a report in The Financial Times as “an object lesson in internet fallibility.”
 But the incident also revealed an important element: Many customers were able to mitigate the impact of the outage by shifting workloads to alternate providers, proving the important concept of substitutability.

 Clearly, companies need to spend more time and effort understanding their concentration risk to develop effective mitigation strategies.
-In their October 2020 interagency paper, Sound Practices to Strengthen Operational Resilience, U.S. federal agencies recommended that firms identify risk transmission channels, concentrations and vulnerabilities by analyzing interconnections and interdependencies within and across their critical operations and core business lines, considering third-party risks, and use the information obtained from these analyses to inform their tolerance for disruption.
+In their October 2020 interagency paper, Sound Practices to Strengthen Operational Resilience, U.S. federal agencies recommended that firms identify risk transmission channels, concentrations and vulnerabilities by analysing interconnections and interdependencies within and across their critical operations and core business lines, considering third-party risks, and use the information obtained from these analyses to inform their tolerance for disruption.

 Given the current complex supply chain landscape, companies should collaborate with critical vendors and third parties on setting and managing impact tolerance (or tolerance for disruption).
 The collaborative engagement would encourage prompt reporting of vulnerabilities and effective communications of operational disruptions.
 It would also give companies additional visibility into the workings of fourth and fifth parties — the tangled web of dependencies in which a vendors’ vendor may be operating without much oversight.